Tencent/TubeMQ/docs/tubemq_user_guide.md

 ## High Availability

-In above example, we run the services on a single node.
-However, in the real production environment, you may need to run multiple master services on different servers for high availability purpose.
+In the example above, we run the services on a single node.
+However, in real production environment, you need to run multiple master services on different servers for high availability purpose.
 Here's the introduction of availability level.